usadson/uffice/README.md

 - [x] Add a CI/CD pipeline
 - [ ] Provide production-ready binaries
 - [ ] Publish a release
-- [ ] Add a build script to auto-install the SFML binaries
 - [ ] Add a user interface to open files
 - [ ] Add a greeting screen, welcoming the user to open a document
 - [ ] Remove the `UFFICE_TEST_FILE` environment variable